 Diversity and inclusion is one of the biggest challenges facing the tech industry today.
 When businesses consist of people from the same backgrounds, they often leave diverse ideas and perspectives behind.

 Diversity in Tech is a site dedicated to helping close the diversity gap in the technology sector.
 The site will provide you with career advice, case studies, jobs and employers looking to increase diversity within their companies.
 Whether you are a candidate looking for a new role or an employer looking to increase diversity in your company, we can help you.

 The tech sector is expanding almost 3 times faster than the rest of the UK economy and it is nearly worth £184bn.
 However, diversity remains a key challenge for the tech sector as only 15% of the tech workforce are from BAME backgrounds and gender diversity is currently sitting at 19% compared to 49% for all other jobs.

 Individuals of a BAME background have been under-represented in the technology industry for too long and we need to be reminded that there are plenty of opportunities for success for everybody within the industry.
 There are individuals of a BAME background that have been recognised for their hard work in the tech sector and we share those.

 Statistics have shown that ethnic minorities in the UK are paid around 10% less than white workers.
-In recent years with a few businesses already drip feeding us their statistics, the public’s attention has now turned to the ethnic minority pay gap.
+In recent years with a few businesses drip-feeding us their statistics, the public’s attention has turned to the ethnic minority pay gap.